vancouverwill/php_algorithms/algorithmFundamentals.md

 # Data Structures

 -Organize data so that it can be accessed quickly
-- Different data structures support different sets of operations => suitable for different types of tasks
+- There are so many because different data structures support different sets of operations => suitable for different types of tasks
 - Rule of thumb - choose the "minimal" data structure that supports all the operations that you need.